joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ### Create Resource Group

+The Resource Group will contain all resources related to the API that we will deploy today.

+_However, I recommend you consider what resources might be shared outside of this API - such as API Management, and put them in a separate Shared or Common Resource Group, to keep the lifecycle of your resources together (ie API resources all in one place, so if it gets decommissioned, it is as easy a deleting the Resource Group)._

 1. Log in to the [**Microsoft Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
 2. Click **Click on the burger and click** [**Resource groups**](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups "Resource Groups")
 3. Click **+ Create**